There are 2 Companies in Cyprus

 Also, Cyprus is a member of the European Union since 1 May 2004, when they joined together with other 9 countries, and this means that European agreements and laws are working on this country, but not in the Northern part of this country, where the EU legislation is suspended until a final settlement of “The Cyprus issue” between the Greek Cypriots and the Turkish Cypriots.

-The Cypriot ICT market reached a value of 659.39 Trillion € in the year 2018, representing a 3% more than last year’s value for this sector of the Cypriot economy, with other aspects such as inflation and unemployment remaining positive.
-This country also is working on the 5G high-speed Broadband which of course is great news for the ICT industry as well.
-The number of software developers and other IT-related jobs has been rising quickly during the last years and Cyprus is becoming a small but powerful country when we talk about IT services.
+The Cypriot ICT market reached a value of €856 million in the year 2025, with an annual rate of growth of 2.5% for this sector of the Cypriot economy, with other aspects such as inflation and unemployment remaining positive.
+This country is also working on the 5G high-speed Broadband, which, of course, is great news for the ICT industry as well.
+The number of software developers and other IT-related jobs has been rising quickly over the last years, and Cyprus is becoming a small but powerful country when it comes to IT services.

 The importance of low salaries in Cyprus can be found interesting for companies in the EU that are looking to outsource their services or products to other countries to have better profitability, but still want to have the security of working with a company that is under the same legislation as they are, and this is important because it gives companies a greater warranty of having a successful business process outsourcing.
-With this country being in the EU, it means more than they are under the same legislative agreements, it is easy to travel there, but it is important to point out that Cyprus isn’t a Schengen country yet.
+With this country being in the EU, it means more than that they are under the same legislative agreements.
+It is easy to travel there, but it is important to point out that Cyprus isn’t a Schengen country yet.

 Also, this country has a good talent pool of skilled professionals in fintech, IT, and business-related topics.
-The education sector is adapting to reality introducing courses and degrees to supply more skilled graduates to the job market.
-For example, the University of Nicosia broke a big barrier about adopting blockchain technology, and now they offer the first certified online blockchain course (MOOC) and also the world’s first master’s degree for digital currencies, which seems very promising for the IT industry of the country.
+The education sector is adapting to reality, introducing courses and degrees to supply more skilled graduates to the job market.
+For example, the University of Nicosia broke a big barrier in adopting blockchain technology, and now they offer the first certified online blockchain course (MOOC) and also the world’s first master’s degree for digital currencies, which seems very promising for the IT industry of the country.

 Another positive point to choose Cyprus is the favorable taxation in an EU member country, which can be found very interesting for global companies that want to be present in as many countries as possible.
 This country is having a strong transformation, they are doing many things to transform the country into a more digital-friendly Cyprus, accordingly with their development in this type of industry.

-Also, Cyprus is not a Schengen country, so it is more difficult to travel there to meet with other companies to work with or make business.
+Also, Cyprus is not a Schengen country, so it is more difficult to travel there to meet with other companies to work with or do business.
 The personal taxes in this country are up to 35% but with the corporate tax being 12% it is something you have to be aware of when making deals with companies from Cyprus.

 Personal Income taxes can go from 0 to 35%, from an income of 0 to €19500, it is 0%, from 19501 to 28000 it is 20%, from 28001 to 36300 it is 25%, from 36301 to €60000 it is 30% and over this amount, it is a fixed 35%.
 But corporate taxes are only 12%.

-In Turkey the ICT industry is valued at 27.4 billion €, the average growth of this sector in the 5 last years is a great 17% and there are more than 2000 companies in this sector in the country, with more than 140.000 people involved, this gives a general idea of the good situation of this country which is surrounding Cyprus.
+In Turkey, the ICT industry is valued at $30 billion in 2025, the average growth of this sector in the last 5 years is a great 17% and there are more than 2000 companies in this sector in the country, with more than 140.000 people involved.
+This gives a general idea of the good situation of the country that surrounds Cyprus.

-Tech Industry in Cyprus in 2022
+Tech Industry in Cyprus in 2025

-Even with the situation being not very stable in the area near Cyprus, and being surrounded by big tech centers, Cyprus is a good technology hub where you can find good companies to work with, it has a lot of tax advantages and a competitive market that makes the companies become better.
+Even with the situation not being very stable in the area near Cyprus, and being surrounded by big tech centers, Cyprus is a good technology hub where you can find good companies to work with, it has a lot of tax advantages, and a competitive market that makes the companies become better.

 What is Finance & Accounting Outsourcing (FAO) and what are its benefits for your projects?